bevyengine/bevy_editor_prototypes/design-book/src/pane-layout.md

 ## Sub-Panels

-- Should be used when multiple options/buttons/fields are all related and a label would help add context to them.
+- When you have closely related options you should group them into a sub-panel.
 - This allows for collapsing enabling a user to minimize noise from things they aren't using.

 ## THIS SHOULD BE IMPROVED OVER TIME